 Handicapped by a limited budget and high land costs, land acquisition did not take place on a large scale.
-Regardless, the government launched Operation
+Regardless, the government launched Operation as was demonstrated in March 1953 when a reporter

 (Above) Medal with the accompanying certificate for the Most Excellent Order of the British Empire (MBE) awarded by Queen Elizabeth II to Neo Tiew, 1954.
 Collection of the National Museum of Singapore, National Heritage Board.
 Gift of Mr Neo Ah Chap.